kuhiga/Spotify-Discover/README.md

 step 4: Save new playlist.

-things to change:

-change design,
+Things to work on:

+- a more reactive design
-allow user to add more than one artist (up to 5), filter out songs that are already liked by user,
+- allow user to add more than one artist (up to 5)
+- filter out songs that are already liked by user
+- create a filter menu (number of tracks, genre, mood)